kyndryl-open-source/hashi-vault-js/README.md

   https: true,
   // If https is true, then provide client certificate, client key and
   // the root CA cert
+  // Client cert and key are optional now
   cert: './client.crt',
   key: './client.key',
   cacert: './ca.crt',